Choose the need that best describes your current situation and we will do our best to provide help

 Therapy for myself:

 The ROC provides counseling services for adults living in rural poverty.
 Our social workers are highly trained and offer numerous interventions that may be beneficial for individuals dealing with loss and trauma.
 Call the ROC at 240-2220 to schedule an intake appointment for counseling.
+Please note that in order to receive services at the ROC, including counseling, you will be asked to also engage with efforts such as budgeting.

 If you are in need of substance use counseling or support, please know that the ROC does not provide that.
 We recommend that you contact Horizon Health or look through 211.